russhwolf/multiplatform-settings/README.md

 #### Windows

 There is a Windows implementation `WindowsSettings` which wraps the Windows registry.
-Its experimental status is marked with `@ExperimentalWindows`.

 ```kotlin
 val rootKey: String = "SOFTWARE\\..." // Will be interpreted as subkey of HKEY_CURRENT_USER